 The gap in the systematic classification

 Even though literature covers fields of geography, urban morphology, remote sensing or cartography, there is no classification method in the scrutinised body of work which fulfils all seven criteria of OCM.
 Both exhaustivity and mutual exclusivity are generally well covered as most of the methods follow these rules.
 The empirical nature is less presented.
-We have to keep in mind the difference between taxonomy, i.e. classification with clusters based on empirical data and typology, which uses empirical data to label observations properly.
+We have to keep in mind the difference between classifications with clusters based on empirical data and those that use empirical data to label observations properly.
 The latter is not empirical in the sense of OCM as the model itself is conceptual.

 Although we can find methods which produce hierarchical classification, it is not a standard, likely due to a) popularity and performance of flat clustering methods as K-means in case of empirical studies, b) additional complexity in case of conceptual studies; hence they rarely reflect inter-group relationships.
 The significant issue is with the comprehensiveness of presented models.
 Most of them are based on a handful of dimensions, making them less robust and more prone to bias induced by the careful selection of indicators.
 Those few examples which are based on a broad set of descriptors [@dibble2017] unfortunately fail to fulfil one or more of the other criteria.